Abalone Virus Ganglioneuritis

 Victoria’s Control Area

-- The taking of abalone and other shellfish.
+- take abalone and other shellfish.

-- Commercial and recreational diving for abalone.
+- practice either recreational or commercial diving for abalone

 Activities such as swimming, surfing, paddle boarding and walking along the shore/rocks are allowed.
 Snorkelling and diving is not allowed.